VocalNutria9174/vocalnutria9174.github.io/README.md

-# NOTICE: Updates are being added often, so keep checking out this github page for more info!!!
+# NOTICE: Updates are being added often, so keep checking out this Github page for more info!!!
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Welcome to the Epic Site!